-A confirmation message will appear on your screen to let you know that an email with your WordPress login details has been sent to your email address.
-To view your new WordPress installation, click on Back to WordPress overview …
+A confirmation message will appear on your screen to let you know that an email with your WordPress login details has been sent to you.
+To view your new WordPress site, click on Back to WordPress overview …

 (Email with WordPress login details sent)